sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 5. Start the Cloudbreak application by using the following commands:

-    <pre>cbd pull
+    <pre>cbd pullcoudbreak
 cbd start</pre>

     This will start the Docker containers and initialize the application.
-The first time you start the Coudbreak app, the process will take longer than usual due to the download of all the necessary docker images.
+The first time you start the Cloudbreak app, the process will take longer than usual due to the download of all the necessary docker images.

 5. Next, check Cloudbreak application logs: